 The ORC has advised the DMO Accounting Officer and the Board, during the year, on significant operational risk concerns, significant risk issues and trends as well as actions to mitigate such risks.
-The ORC has focused this year on supplier risk, data protection, IT and data security and business continuity planning.
-The ORC met seven times during 2018-2019.
+The ORC has focused this year on supplier risk, data protection awareness, cyber security and business continuity planning.
+The ORC met six times during 2019-2020.